-When the EU agrees on common positions and declarations on current foreign policy issues, Norway is invited to align itself with these positions and declarations, which, in the vast majority of cases, it does.
-This is a good illustration of how close Norwegian and EU foreign policy are.
+When the EU agrees on common positions and declarations on current foreign policy issues, Norway is invited to align itself with these positions and declarations.
+In the vast majority of cases, it does so.
+This also includes the EU’s sanctions policy.
+As a policy instrument, sanctions are most effective when imposed by like-minded countries working closely together and when they have broad international support.
 Norway also has the opportunity to align itself with statements made by the EU in international organisations.

 Cooperation on security policy

 Norway and the EU share many interests in the area of security policy.
 Through several initiatives, the EU is taking more responsibility for European security, in a way that complements Nato and helps to promote transatlantic cooperation.
 This is a positive development.
 Norway and the EU have a long tradition of cooperating closely on security and defence policy.
 Norway participates in the European Defence Fund (EDF) through the EEA Agreement and has the same rights as the EU member states.
 Established in 2021, the EDF provides funding for projects to develop defence technology and equipment.
 Norway’s participation strengthens the Norwegian defence industry’s access to the European defence market.
 The EU has also agreed to allow Norway to participate in certain projects under the Permanent Structured Cooperation (Pesco) on security and defence, an initiative to deepen EU defence cooperation in which most EU member states take part.
 Norway, the US, and Canada are participating in the Pesco project on military mobility.
 This is important in enabling Nato Allies to move military personnel and assets across national borders in times of crisis or war.